Vauxhall Corsa Review 2023 | Top Gear

 What are the engine options then?

-There’s the electric version, of course, but when it comes to petrol engines (no diesel anymore) there’s just the one 1.2-litre 3cyl option available in three states of tune.
+At launch there was just the one 1.2-litre 3cyl petrol option (no diesel anymore, and electric options aside), available in three states of tune.
 The entry-level naturally aspirated version produces 74bhp, then you’ve got two turbocharged options with 99bhp and 128bhp.

 Advertisement - Page continues below